Three-Night Itinerary in Oamaru

 Alternative Day Three: An alternative to the above is to head south to Dunedin and the Otago Peninsula for the day.
 On the way south, stop at the Orokonui Eco-Sanctuary to see what the first human settlers would have encountered on making landfall in Aotearoa New Zealand 1500 years ago.
 All non-native species of flora and fauna have been expunged from the sanctuary, and native species returned, so you can see such unusual animals as the tuatara (the last remaining dinosaur), kakapo, weka and kea here, along with native ferns, flowers and trees.

 Head into the university town of Dunedin for lunch before visiting Olveston House, a fascinating historic home that was willed to the city in 1966 and left as the original owners, a well-to-do Jewish family, left it.
-It’s especially interesting to compare this house with Pen-y-bryn, as both were built at approximately the same time by families who almost certainly knew one another.
+It’s especially interesting to compare this house with

 Another Alternative Day Three: Another alternative to the above is to delve into the history of the Oamaru area with a visit to nearby Totara Estate, the farm where New Zealand’s successful meat exporting business was born.
 Here they developed the technology to freeze lamb meat to allow it to make the